Modern office workspace with desk and artwork on the wa

 What This Work Focuses On

-This work doesn’t focus on managing reactions.
+This work doesn’t focus on managing what's happening.

-It focuses on correcting what causes them.
+It focuses on changing what causes it.

 Sessions focus on identifying:

-• how reactions form in real time
+• how things escalate in real time

-• reactions quiet without effort
+• things quiet down without effort

 • rumination loses momentum